DmitryZhhchk/Imager/README.md

 In fact, it receives a picture and pixelates  it into a new one.
-As an option it is possible to use squares or circles to fill a new image.
+As an option it is possible to use squares or circles as a pattern to create a new image.

 It is a Model-View-Controller project.